elastic/eui/README.md

-🚨 **WARNING** While open-source, the intended consumers of this repository are Elastic products.
+🚨 **WARNING** While open source, the intended consumers of this repository are Elastic products.
 Read the [FAQ][license-faq] for details. 🚨

 # Elastic UI Framework